 Her comment about “weakness or sensitivity” probably reflects the kinds of disparaging attitudes and criticism many non-sensitive people have about those who are sensitive.

-Crying is a form of being intensely emotional that many highly sensitive people share.
+Crying easily is a form of being intensely emotional that many highly sensitive people share.